Last updated: May 26, 2026

 How much hay does a horse eat per day?

 A horse should eat 1.5–2% of its body weight in forage daily.
-For a 1,000-pound horse, that’s 15–20 pounds of hay per day if not on pasture.
-For a 1,200-pound horse, it’s 18–24 pounds.
+For a 1,000-pound horse, that is 15–20 pounds of hay per day if not on pasture.
+For a 1,200-pound horse, it is 18–24 pounds.
 Horses in hard work may need up to 2.5% to maintain condition alongside their grain.
-Horses with metabolic conditions may need to be restricted to 1.5% of their current body weight.
 Always feed by weight rather than by the number of flakes — hay density varies significantly between types and cuttings.

 How much water does a horse drink per day?